NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Problem description
 ===================
-There exists a problem in the current Abstract Interface which doesn't provide with soft power off and diagnostic interrupt (NMI [1]) capabilities even though ipmitool [2] and most of BMCs support these capabilities.
+There exists a problem in the current driver interface which doesn't provide with soft power off and diagnostic interrupt (NMI [1]) capabilities even though ipmitool [2] and most of BMCs support these capabilities.